proprefenetre/kees/README.md

     optional arguments:
-      -h, --help            show this help message and exit -f FROM, --from FROM  available languages: NL, EN, DE, FR, SP (default: NL) -t TO, --to TO        available languages: NL, EN, DE, FR, SP (default: EN) -a, --all             return all translations (default 1)
+      -h, --help            show this help message and exit -f FROM, --from FROM  available languages: nl, en, de, fr, sp (default: nl) -t TO, --to TO        available languages: nl, en, de, fr, sp (default: en) -r, --random          return a random translation

 ## Requirements